-Applications for 2020 scholarships are now open
+Applications for 2020 scholarships are now closed

 To be eligible for this scheme, you must have permanent employment with Canberra Health Services, ACT Health or Calvary Public Hospital Bruce or have a continuous temporary contract for at least 12 months before the application closing date.

 You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification clinical work experience.

 In addition to meeting the staff eligibility criteria, applicants must also prove their intended study meets the scheme’s course eligibility criteria.
 Course eligibility is set out in the Applicant Guidelines, noting that eligible postgraduate courses have a minimum of 6 months full-time equivalent duration.

 Eligible courses are required to have a clinical, education, management and leadership and/or research/data science related focus and must demonstrate alignment with work area business plan and/or Quality strategy and/or ACT Health Corporate Plan 2018-2023.

 Applicants must have two referee reports from senior allied health professionals, completed using the Allied Health Postgraduate Scholarship Referee form.
 One referee report must be from your current line manager, and you are expected to discuss with and gain support for your application from your line manager.
 Referees must be at HP3 classification, or equivalent, and above.